sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-structured.rst

 .. figure:: ../../_assets/user-guide/read-write/read-structured/readparquet-printnode-output.png
    :alt: readparquet_node_userguide
-   :width: 90%
+   :width: 80%

 Read JSON
 ----------------------------------------

 Below is a sample workflow which contains the ``Read JSON`` processor in Fire Insights.
-It demonstrates usage of the ``Read JSON`` node to read a JSON file.
+It demonstrates the usage of the ``Read JSON`` node to read a JSON file.

 It does the following processing of data: